emsig/article-TDEM/README.md

 # Fast time-domain electromagnetic modelling in the frequency domain

 > Werthmüller, D., W.A.
 Mulder, and E.C.
 Slob, 2020, Fast time-domain
-> electromagnetic modelling in the frequency domain.
+> electromagnetic modelling in the frequency domain: Submitted to Geophysical
+> Journal International.

-## Manuscript for Geophysical Prospecting paper
+## Manuscript for Geophysical Journal International paper

 Directory contains the LaTeX source of the manuscript as well as the notebooks to reproduce all the figures.